altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

 mn:AT
 }
 {
+~Al-tok was growing~
-~13 people tied to chairs were kept under guard in an empty warehouse~ *One appendage strolled up to their leader*
+~Most of Al-tok's focus was on a warehouse in queens~ ~13 people tied to chairs were kept under guard by husks, from rafters above~ ~12 people controlled by one, Al-tok had that one tied up front and center~ 'AT::predictably selfish...'
-~It wasn't something you could see, but though its husks Al-tok could sense it, the algera~ ~He was sweating, blood dripping down the side of his face.
+*One appendage strolled up to the leader of the group* ~It wasn't something you could see, but though its husks Al-tok could sense it: the algera, emanating from the leader~ ~The leader was sweating, blood dripping down the side of his face.
 Soon to be another husk~
-*Robert Glass pulled out the syringe*
+*Robert Glass of the Tok pulled out the syringe*
 *The captured leader struggled*
 'AT::So much energy.'
 ~It would be a delight to have~
-~Minutes passed, waiting for the serum to take effect, and then Al-tok stretched through his mind, controlling the algera~ ~And then Al-tok felt it slipping away~
+~Moments passed, waiting for the serum to take effect. ~ *And then Al-tok stretched through his mind, stretched it apart, and took control of the algera* ~And then Al-tok felt it slipping away~
 *From that singular point of a new husk, Algera started to leak* 'AT::NO...'
+~Raw panic surged through Al-Tok...
-~Raw panic, then calmness: it wasn't rushing out...
+Then calmness as he observed: the algera wasn't rushing out...
 He could use this.
-Before Al-tok was filled to the brim, and now, empty...
+Before Al-tok was filled to the brim, draining evenly from everywhere and now, empty...
 Which let it follow the draining algera~
 *The algera streamed in a thin vector through Al-tok, following some well of attraction* ~And leading him right to the sink hole~
 'AT::The thorn!'
-*Al-tok removed it from himself, inspecting it*
+~It wasn't on him or attached, it was submerged within him...~ *Al-tok removed it from himself, inspecting it*
 `
 spear{